Bernstein-Sato polynomials of hyperplane arrangements

-This is quite different from (0.1) in the case of weighted-homogeneous isolated singularities explained above.
-Theorem~1 implies that $ 1 $ is the only integral root of $ b_{f}(-s) $ for hyperplane arrangements as shown in [34].
-For the proof of Theorem~1, we use generalizations of the above formula of Malgrange~[23] (see (1.4) below) and a theorem of Esnault, Schechtman and Viehweg~[18] on the calculation of certain twisted de Rham cohomology groups, see (2.2) below.
-Note that the latter enables us to reduce a problem of linear algebra for infinite dimensional vector spaces to the one for finite dimensional vector spaces, see Remark (1.3).
+It is well-known that the first inclusion is optimal in the weighted homogeneous isolated singularity case where $\max\tR_f=n-\tal_f$ and $\tm_{\al}\les 1$ (see, for instance, \cite[Chapters~1 and 4]{Sat} (in Japanese) or \cite{Ma1}).
+In fact, in the case $D$ has an isolated singularity more generally, it was shown by Malgrange (\h{\it loc.~cit.}) that $\tb_f(s)$ coincides with the minimal polynomial of $-\dd_tt$ on $\tH''_{\!f,0}/t\tH''_{\!f,0}$ where $\tH''_{\!f,0}$ is the saturation of the Brieskorn lattice $H''_{\!f,0}$ of $f$ at $0$ (see \cite{Br1}).
+In the non-isolated singularity case, however, it is quite difficult to calculate explicitly the Bernstein-Sato polynomial without using computer programs. \sk Assume now $D$ is a central hyperplane arrangement in $X=\C^n$, that is, the affine cone of a projective hyperplane arrangement $Z$ in $Y=\bP^{n-1}$.
+We may assume that $D$ is not the pull-back of an arrangement in a vector space of strictly lower dimension.
+(In this case, $n$ is called the {\it effective} dimension.)
+Set $d:=\deg f$.
+Then \ms\nin {\bf Theorem~1.}\,\, $\max R_f<2-\frac{1}{d},\,\,\, m_1=n$. \ms This is quite different from (0.1) in the case of weighted homogeneous isolated singularities explained above.
+Theorem~1 implies that $1$ is the only integral root of $b_f(-s)$ for hyperplane arrangements as is shown in \cite{Wa1}.
+For the proof of Theorem~1, we use a generalization of the above formula of Malgrange~\cite{Ma1} (see (1.4) below) together with the theory of Aomoto complexes due to Esnault, Schechtman, Terao, Varchenko, Viehweg (\cite{ESV}, \cite{STV}) for the calculation of certain twisted de Rham cohomology groups, see (2.2) below.
+Note that the latter enables us to reduce a problem of linear algebra for infinite dimensional vector spaces to the one for finite dimensional vector spaces, see Remark~(1.3) below. \sk As for $\al_f=\min R_f$, we have the following by a theorem of Musta\c{t}\v{a} on the jumping coefficients \cite{Mu} combined with \cite{Ko}, \cite{ELSV}: